realmorgan/realmorgan/README.md

 # 🧔🏻‍♂️ About Me:

 - 👨🏻‍🎓 Certified Full-Stack Developer.
-- 💡 I’m interested in Full-Stack Software Development.
+- 💡 I’m interested in Full-Stack Software Engineering.
 - 🚀 I’m currently learning C Programmming || Python || Laravel 9.0 Framework
 - 🤝 I’m looking to collaborate on revolutionary projects.
 - 💼 Available and efficient in any mode of work - on site, remote or hybrid.